CORRECTED-UPDATE 2-China gold imports to keep growing after hitting record high

 Net gold flows from Hong Kong to China, the world's No. 2 gold consumer after India, jumped to 136.185 tonnes in March from 60.958 tonnes in February, smashing a previous record of 114.372 tonnes in December, data from the Hong Kong Census and Statistics Department showed on Tuesday (www.censtatd.gov).

-That compares with record gold exports to China from Hong Kong in 2012, which stood at 557.478 tonnes.
+That makes up more than half of record gold exports to China from Hong Kong in 2012, which stood at 557.478 tonnes.

 In March, Shanghai gold futures <0#SHAU:> fetched premiums of more than $30 to global prices, making it cheaper to buy the metal overseas.